7RU7H/Archive/Tools/Packet-Analysis/Wireshark/Wireshark.md

 -   *Output can be exported to XML, PostScript®, CSV, or plain text*

 See [Wireshek Wiki for more](https://wiki.wireshark.org/Home)

+THM Golden Rule: *"The golden rule mentioned in the previous room is valid in this section; you can right-click and filter the event of interest!"*

 ## For Just Useful Display Filters